-When you THINK you have discovered an animal in need of help, call Wildlife Rescue Center (636-394-1880) or one of the other listed entities, first.
-They can tell you if intervention is, indeed, required.
+When you THINK you have discovered an animal in need of help, you can go to ahnow.org where you are able to find contact information and find a list of wildlife rehabilitation facilities near you based on your zip code (anywhere in the continental U.S.).
+Or contact one of the other listed entities.
+They can tell you if intervention is indeed required.
 The links below are resources for getting in touch with wildlife rehabilitation centers in the St. Louis Metro area, should you end up needing one.
 You can also call them to inquire about an animal.
 All of these facilities can give you information regarding the status of the animal you have found.

-These sites are only provided here to offer additional resources for issues regarding wildlife and rehabilitation.)
+(These sites are provided here to offer additional resources for issues regarding wildlife and rehabilitation.)

 480 Joseph’s Road